artabramov/hidden/README.md

 # Hidden — self-hosted encrypted file storage

 Hidden is a self-hosted encrypted file storage application focused on data ownership, privacy, and operational independence.
-It targets personal use and co-located teams that prefer to manage sensitive information within their own infrastructure rather than relying exclusively on third-party storage providers.
+It follows a local-first approach and targets personal use and co-located teams that prefer to manage sensitive information within their own infrastructure rather than relying exclusively on third-party storage providers.
+No telemetry, analytics, or third-party cloud services are required for normal operation.

-The application is delivered as a `Docker` image and can run anywhere Docker is supported.
-Built with `gocryptfs` and `FastAPI`, it exposes a `REST API` for file operations (upload, move, rename, edit, tag, comment, download, delete) over an encrypted userspace filesystem.
+Built with `gocryptfs` and `FastAPI`, it extends `gocryptfs` with multi-user access, role-based permissions, file versioning, and auditing.
+All functionality is available through a `REST API`, including storage management, authentication, user administration, and file operations.
 File operations follow `POSIX` semantics with atomic guarantees where applicable.

-Two volumes are used: `cipherdir` (encrypted data storage) and `secrets`.
+The application is delivered as a `Docker` image and can run in any environment with Docker support.
+It uses two volumes: `cipherdir` (encrypted data storage) and `secrets` (encrypted passphrase and internal application secrets).

 The cipherdir is unlocked using a `gocryptfs passphrase` stored in the secrets volume.
 The passphrase itself is encrypted and requires a `master password` for each use.

-Removing the encrypted passphrase triggers an automatic unmount of the decrypted view.
+If the encrypted passphrase becomes unavailable, the decrypted view is automatically unmounted.
 Without the passphrase and master password, data remains inaccessible.

-The encrypted storage remains accessible without the application itself.
-In emergency scenarios, the `cipherdir` can be mounted directly with `gocryptfs` using the decrypted passphrase.
-The complete application instance, including all data, metadata, users, and cryptographic material, can also be restored from the two volumes and the master password.
+In emergency recovery scenarios, the `cipherdir` can be mounted directly with `gocryptfs` using the decrypted passphrase.
+The entire application state, including all data, metadata, users, and cryptographic material, can also be restored from the two volumes and the master password.

-The application supports multi-user access with role-based permissions (`RBAC`) and TOTP-based multi-factor authentication (`MFA`).

-The application follows a modular architecture with a hook-based extension mechanism, allowing functionality to be extended without modifying the core application code.
+Functionality can be extended through a modular architecture and a hook-based extension mechanism without modifying the core application code.

 Feedback on architecture, security assumptions, and design trade-offs is
 welcome: